Fusion-Poly: A Polyhedral Framework Based on Spatial-Temporal Fusion for 3D Multi-Object Tracking: INTRODUCTION

 To this end, we propose Fusion-Poly, a polyhedral spatial-temporal fusion framework for 3D MOT that integrates async.
 LiDAR and camera data.
 To leverage multi-sensor observations under both sync. and async. timestamps, we design a unified spatial-temporal fusion mechanism composed of dedicated matching and trajectory estimation modules.
 The former enables high-frequency trajectory-observation association, while the latter maintains motion and existence states.
 We introduce a Frequency-Aware Cascade Matching Module (FACM) that dynamically coordinates tracklets with heterogeneous observations.
 It adaptively performs modality-specific association strategies according to upstream detections, enabling flexible and efficient matching across sync. and async. frames while fully exploiting multi-modal cues.
 We further propose a Frequency-Aware Trajectory Estimation Module (FATE).
 For trajectory existence modeling, we develop a modality-informed, confidence-calibrated lifecycle management strategy that evaluates trajectory quality based on multi-modal observation scores from both sync. and async. frames.
 This trajectory-centric spatial-temporal fusion mechanism integrates multi-modal information spatially and exploits async. observations temporally, improving motion accuracy and tracking reliability.

-Moreover, to enhance spatial consistency between LiDAR and camera detections, we introduce a Geometry-Aware Alignment Module (GAAM), which projects 3D bounding boxes onto the image plane and performs full-state optimization using IoU-based residuals.
+To enhance spatial consistency between LiDAR and camera detections, we additionally introduce a Geometry-Aware Alignment Module (GAAM), which projects 3D bounding boxes onto the image plane and performs full-state optimization using IoU-based residuals.

 Fusion-Poly is learning-free and follows the TBD paradigm, allowing seamless integration with various detectors.
 With the Python implementation, Fusion-Poly is extensively evaluated on nuScenes, a large-scale autonomous driving benchmark, achieving 76.5\% AMOTA on the nuScenes test set.
 The code will be open-source to contribute to the community.
 Our contributions include four aspects: